-As the COP29 climate summit kicked off in Azerbaijan, Global Witness took over cop29.com to launch its ‘Payback Time’ campaign.
-On the back of a year of devastating heat and extreme weather events, their message to fossil fuel firms is clear: “they broke it – they should pay to fix it”.
+As the COP29 climate summit kicked off in Azerbaijan, Global Witness took over cop29.com to launch its "Payback Time" campaign.
+On the back of a year of devastating heat and extreme weather events, its message to fossil fuel firms is clear: “They broke it – they should pay to fix it”.

 The cop29.com website has since been blocked in Azerbaijan, denying the people of Azerbaijan the ability to access the campaign as well as the thousands of officials, negotiators and climate organisations attending the COP29 summit in Baku.